bloomberg/pystack/README.md

 - 🎯 Even works with aggressively optimized Python interpreter binaries.
 - 🔍 Even works with Python interpreters' binaries that do not have symbols or debug information (Python stack only).
+- 💥 Tolerates memory corruption well.
+Even if the process crashed due to memory corruption, PyStack can usually reconstruct the stack.
 - 💼 Self-contained: it does not depend on external tools or programs other than the Python interpreter used to run PyStack itself.